lucified/lucify-refugees/README.md

-# The flow of asylum seekers in Europe
+# The flow towards Europe

-A visualization of the flow of asylum seekers in European countries from 2012 onwards.
+A visualization of the flow of asylum seekers to European countries from 2012 onwards.
 Based on UNHCR data.
-See it in action [here](http://dev.lucify.com/the-flow-towards-europe/).
+See it in action [here](http://www.lucify.com/the-flow-towards-europe/).
 For a more in-depth explanation, read [this blog post](https://medium.com/@lucify/a-novel-visualisation-of-the-refugee-crisis-565e40ab5a50).

 ![Visualization screenshot](screenshot.png)

 This project uses a combination of [React](https://facebook.github.io/react/), [D3.js](http://d3js.org/) and [PIXI.js](http://www.pixijs.com/).

-## Installation
+## Development

 ### Dependencies